Eyyjeyy/PHP_Rental_Monitoring/README.md

      It has to be exactly months or a month for email to send <br>

 7/13/24 - Monthly Sending Emails<br>
-- Added Dynamic Price in Email Body, retrieving price based on tenant's house and number of tenants sharing the same house
+- Added Dynamic Price in Email Body, retrieving price based on tenant's house and number of tenants sharing the same house <br>

+7/15/24 - Revisions <br>
+- Revised Apartment addition and update <br>
+  - House Number to House Name <br>
+  - Category ID to Category Name <br>
+    - Shown Option in dropdown from category's ID to name (Value input is still category's ID) <br>